JonathanReeve/course-computational-literary-analysis-readings/content/texts/moonstone.md

 “I can’t bear the idea of getting the poor girl into a scrape, merely because she has a flighty way with her, and talks very strangely,” Mr. Franklin went on.
-“And yet if she had said to, the Superintendent what she said to me, fool as he is, I’m afraid—-” He stopped there, and left the rest unspoken.
+“And yet if she had said to, the Superintendent what she said to me, fool as he is, I’m afraid—” He stopped there, and left the rest unspoken.

 “The best way, sir,” I said, “will be for me to say two words privately